jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 However, if you start using one service from within another, there would be no validation!
 GraphQL is only involved if an "outside" party is making a request (like a browser).
 If you really want to make sure that a field is present or formatted correctly, you'll need to add validation inside the Service itself.
 Then, no matter who is calling that service function (GraphQL or another Service) your data is guaranteed to be checked.

 We do have an additional layer of validation for free: because name, email and message were set as required in our `schema.prisma` file, the database itself will prevent any `null`s from being recorded.
-It's usually recommended to not rely solely on the database for input validation: what format your data should be in is a concern of your business logic, and in a Redwood app the business logic lives in the Services!
+It's usually recommended to not rely solely on the database for input validation: what format your data should be in is a concern of your business logic, and in a Cedar app the business logic lives in the Services!

 :::

 We talked about business logic belonging in our services files and this is a perfect example.
-And since validating inputs is such a common requirement, Redwood once again makes our lives easier with [Service Validations](../../services.md#service-validations).
+And since validating inputs is such a common requirement, Cedar once again makes our lives easier with [Service Validations](../../services.md#service-validations).

 We'll make a call to a new `validate` function to our `contacts` service, which will do the work of making sure that the `email` field is actually formatted like an email address: